shantdashjian/unique-view-time-bdd/README.md

 ## Development Approach
 1. I created a skeleton for the program using a Maven archetype
-2. I used [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development), adding a unit test for the happy path and writing the algorithm to pass the test.
+2. I used [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) with JUnit to drive out the design of the program and the algorithm.
+I first added one unit test for the happy path, one fragment, and created the classes and the algorithm to pass it.
-3. I then added other unit tests to cover edge cases.
+3. I then added other unit tests to cover different edge cases.
-4. I replaced unit tests with BDD scenerios written in Cucumber, which improve communication with business and provide a living documentation and executable specification for the program
+4. I replaced the JUnit tests with BDD scenerios written in [Cucumber](https://cucumber.io).
+Using Cucumber scenarios improves communication with business and provides a living documentation and executable specification for the program.
-5. I added the Serenity BDD plugin which generates an HTML report for test results and scenarios
+5. I added the Serenity BDD plugin which generates an HTML report for the test results and scenarios.

 [Up](README.md)